Issarakhin/scraping/README.md

 # Kampuchea Thmey News Scraper

-A BeautifulSoup-based web scraper for **Kampuchea Thmey** that extracts news articles from the site's main categories and saves each article as a clean Markdown file.
+A BeautifulSoup-based web scraper for **Kampuchea Thmey** that automatically discovers the website's main news categories, scrapes articles from each category, extracts article metadata and content, and saves every article as a clean Markdown file.

+---

 ## Features

-- Automatic category discovery — finds all main news categories from the homepage
+- Automatic category discovery from the Kampuchea Thmey homepage
-- Category-based scraping — scrapes articles from every discovered category
+- Scrapes articles from all main news categories
-- Category validation — only collects articles that belong to the current category (e.g. `/local-news/*` for Local News)
+- Category-aware scraping (only collects articles belonging to the selected category)
-- Metadata extraction — title, URL, publication date, author
+- Metadata extraction
+  - Title
+  - URL
+  - Publication date
+  - Author
-- Article content extraction — removes unnecessary HTML and extracts only the article body
+- Article body extraction
-- Markdown output — saves every article as an individual Markdown file
+- Markdown output (one file per article)
-- Duplicate prevention — avoids collecting duplicate article links
+- Duplicate article filtering
-- Configurable scraping — choose how many articles to scrape per category
+- Configurable number of articles per category
+- Uses a Chrome User-Agent for HTTP requests

 ---